FYLSen/cf-worker-summary/readme.md

 ### COMBINE_SUMMARIES_PROMPT

 The `COMBINE_SUMMARIES_PROMPT` environment variable allows you to customize the prompt used for combining multiple summaries of long articles.
 If not set, a default template is used.

-### TRANSLATION_PROMPT

-The `TRANSLATION_PROMPT` environment variable allows you to customize the prompt used for translating summaries to different languages.
-If not set, a default template is used.

-Note: These prompt templates cannot be modified dynamically during runtime.
-They must be set as environment variables before deploying the worker.

 ## Cloudflare Worker Bindings